mnohe/uoc-asciidoc-themes/README.md

   -a mathematical-format=svg \
   -a diagram-format=svg \
   -a pdf-theme=uoc \
+  -a pdf-themesdir=uoc-asciidoc-themes \
-  -a pdf-themesdir=uoc-asciidoc-theme \
+  -a pdf-fontsdir=uoc-asciidoc-themes/fonts \
-  -a pdf-fontsdir=uoc-asciidoc-theme/fonts \
+  -a rouge-style=github-dark \
   path/to/index.adoc
 ```